What Causes Leg Cramps and How to Get Rid of Them

 This question is to bring to light the more severe cases of dehydration.
-If you answered 1 and 3 you need to alter your daily eating, and drinking habits.
-You are putting your body through undo stress of electrolyte imbalance, which may lead to a more severe case of dehydration.
+If you answered 1 and 3 you need to alter your daily eating and drinking habits.
+You are putting your body through undue stress of electrolyte imbalance, which may lead to a more severe case of dehydration.

 Helpful Tips To Stave Off Leg Cramps